acapbumble/Data-Structure-Algorithm-2/README.md

 # Modified Dynamic Programming Algorithm (Distribution of power plant load)

 ## How to run the codes
-1) Open the basic & modified code
+1) Open the 'basic.py' & 'modified.py' codes
-2) click on run (depends on what compliler you use)
+2) Click on run (depends on what compliler you use)

 ## Abstract
 This report is about modifying a dynamic programming algorithm to find the maximum load that can be distributed in a power plant load, with the purpose of optimizing it.
 This report is referenced by an article I chose [Modified Dynamic Programming Algorithm and Its Application in